 - Q: What is the best place to prepare for my SIE exam?

-- A: Our comprehensive SIE course will be your best source to prepare for the SIE exam – Live in Summer ’23!
+- A: Our comprehensive SIE course will be your best source to prepare for the SIE exam – Live in Fall ’23!

 - Q: When and where do I take the exam?